 Where a deduction (or number of deductions) means the claimant is left without enough money to live on, then they can ask for the deduction to be reduced.

-They will need to show the DWP that the deduction/s is/are causing them financial hardship.
+The claimant will need to show the DWP that the deduction/s is/are causing them financial hardship.

 They will probably be asked to give a financial statement which explains why they can't meet their basic living costs with the current rate of deduction/s in place.